INFORMATION FOR TRANSFER STUDENTS

 Transferring to the University of Virginia and completing a degree in Biology, particularly if you enter as a 3rd year transfer student from a community college, requires careful planning and completion of certain prerequisite courses before you matriculate at UVA.
 Before taking any science or math courses at your community college, you should refer to UVA’s online transfer credit evaluator to be certain that the courses you complete will transfer as direct equivalents to the specific, required UVA courses listed below.

-In order to declare a Biology major as a 3rd year transfer student, you must have completed the following biology, chemistry and math prerequisite courses before matriculating at UVA.
+In order to declare a Biology major as a 3rd year transfer student, you must have completed the following biology and chemistry prerequisite courses before matriculating at UVA.

 1. Two semesters of introductory biology lecture + laboratory courses that transfer as equivalent to UVA BIOL 2100 and BIOL 2200.

-Credits for these courses can also be earned through AP (score 5) or IB (upper-level exam score 6 or higher).
+Credits for these courses can also be earned through AP (score 5), IB (upper-level exam score 6 or higher), transfer or dual enrollment.

 1. Two semesters of general (inorganic) chemistry lecture courses that transfer as equivalent to UVA CHEM 1410 and CHEM 1420.

-Credits for these courses can also be earned through AP (score 4 or 5) or IB (upper-level exam score 5 or higher).
+Credits for these courses can also be earned through AP (score 4 or 5), IB (upper-level exam score 5 or higher), transfer or dual enrollment.

 2. Two semesters of general (inorganic) laboratory courses that transfer as equivalent to UVA CHEM 1411 and CHEM 1421.